firestoned/firestone/README.md

 ### A Resource-Based Approach to Building APIs

-`firestone` allows you to build OpenAPI, AsyncAPI and gRPC specs based off one or more resource JSON schema files.
+`firestone` allows you to build OpenAPI and AsyncAPI specs—and optionally Python CLI or Streamlit scaffolding—from one or more resource JSON schema files.
 This allows you to focus on what really matters, the resource you are developing!

 Once you have generated the appropriate specification file for your project, you can then use the myriad of libraries and frameworks to generate stub code.